PHPDEV-OPS/PHPDEV-OPS/README.md

 I'm a passionate software developer focused on creating innovative solutions and writing clean, maintainable code.
 I love learning new technologies and contributing to meaningful projects.

-- 🔭 Currently working on exciting projects
+- 🔭 Currently working on **Twin Terminal** - a cross-platform software for financial simulations and digital twins
 - 🌱 Constantly learning and improving my skills
-- 💬 Ask me about web development, software engineering, and best practices
+- 💬 Ask me about web development, software engineering and best practices
 - 📫 How to reach me: <a href="mailto:antonyweiszer@gmail.com">antonyweiszer@gmail.com</a>
 - ⚡ Fun fact: I can debug code faster than I can find my keys!